jtaub/koroutines/README.md

 That's it.

-Unlike a real goroutine, the `go` from this library will return a `java.util.concurrent.Future`.
+Unlike a real goroutine, the `go` from this library will return a `java.util.concurrent.CompletableFuture`.
 This provides basic features like cancellation, and makes it easier to integrate with any existing code you may have built around futures.